GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 This code computes the relative offset of the vertices from the Bezier curve, and updates the positions accordingly.
 But it doesn't quite work, yet.

 <img src="{{ site.baseurl }}/assets/images/posts/2/BuildingBendShear.gif" class="centered">\
-The building bending looks decent for small angles, but at larger angles it is clear that the deformation is incorrect.
+The bending looks decent for small angles, but at larger angles it is clear that the deformation is incorrect.
 The mesh is shearing, causing an inconsistent structure.
 And the normals aren't being updated, causing incorrect lighting.

 To fix these issues, we need to update the local frame for the vertices, depending on their height.